SimonDanisch/OpenGL.jl/README.md

 yet to figure that out.
 It may be a while before I return to it, since fonts in 3D applications aren't terribly interesting to me.)

-#Loading and using images as textures
+#Loading and using images as OpenGL textures

 NOTE: Examples with images will not work, unless you have ImageMagick installed on your system, since imread depends on it.